Skip to content

 Validating Connections

 Before running changes, verify your config connects successfully.
+In the TUI, select a config and press v to run a full validation:

 1. Can noorm connect with the provided credentials?